I appeal with folded hands to Centre to repeal farm laws: Delhi CM Kejriwal | Headlines

 I appeal with folded hands to Centre to repeal farm laws: Delhi CM Kejriwal

+''They are also playing blame games by saying that the farmers are being misled.
+I want to challenge the Centre to send in their experts on these farm laws and have a public debate with the leaders of the farmer unions.
+They say that the farmers do not fully know about these laws, the public debate will show how much they know,'' he said.
+Kejriwal said a debate between a central minister, who is an expert on these laws, and farmer leaders will clear everything, and the whole nation will get to know how dangerous these farm laws are.

+''I want to appeal to the Central government to not let any more farmers sacrifice their lives.
+This is a fight for their survival.
+The Central government should repeal these farm laws as soon as possible, guarantee MSP in the law, and end the struggle of the farmers,'' he added.
+Kejriwal was accompanied by his deputy Manish Sisodia.

 ''Farmers are protesting for their survival.
-These laws will snatch away their land.
+These laws will snatch away farming from farmers.
 I appeal with folded hands to the Centre to please repeal the three agri laws,'' he said.
 Sisodia told the protesting farmers, ''We are closely watching all the arrangements and we are ensuring that the pain you (farmers) endure is minimum.''
-During his first visit, Kejriwal had checked the arrangements made for farmers by the Delhi government.
+Kejriwal joined the 'Safar-e-Shahadat' Kirtan Darbaar organised by the Delhi government at the Guru Tegh Bahadur Memorial at the Singhu border During his first visit, Kejriwal had checked the arrangements made for farmers by the Delhi government.

 Kejriwal and his party AAP have strongly come out in favour of the farmers protesting against the new agri laws.
 Besides Singhu, farmers, mostly from Punjab, Haryana and Uttar Pradesh, are also protesting at various other border points of Delhi against the new farm laws.